 No person shall convert into or adapt or use as a dwelling any building not originally constructed or erected as a dwelling-house, and no person shall let, or lease, or sublet, or sublease, or otherwise permit, whether for any consideration or gratuitously, the use of, the building as a dwelling, without having first obtained the consent of the local government of the district in which the building is situated, and complied (in case a conditional consent is given) with such conditions as the local government has seen fit to impose.

-[Section 144 inserted as section 122a by No. 17 of 1918 s.
-17; renumbered as section 144 by No. 38 of 1933 s.
-42; amended by No. 21 of 1957 s.
+[Section 144 inserted as section 122a: No. 17 of 1918 s.
+17; renumbered as section 144: No. 38 of 1933 s.
+42; amended: No. 21 of 1957 s.
 7; No. 14 of 1996 s.
 4.]

 145. Authorised officer may order house or things to be cleansed